renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## repositories

-If you use a `config.js` file, then the `repositories` array can be an object:
+If define a `repositories` array in then your global config then its elements can each be an object:

 ```js
 {